galvaknin10/pocket-cube-solver/README.txt

 solve_cube.py
 Contains the logic for solving the Pocket Cube.
 It uses the pre-built state database to find the optimal solution to any given cube configuration.

+gui_module.py
+Responsible for setting up the graphical user interface (GUI) for the Pocket Cube solver project using Tkinter.
+It creates a window that displays a 3D simulation of the Pocket Cube along with interactive buttons for shuffling the cube, manually entering a specific state, and accurate steps for solving the cube.

 tree_data.zip
 A compressed archive containing the preprocessed tree data in a ready-to-use format.
 Unzip this file to avoid building the tree from scratch.